MeierZD/Make_an_Account/README.md

 - [X] Lable the code doc.
 - [X] Ask for user name, age, and email.
-- [ ] Ask user to write a password.
+- [X] Ask user to write a password.
-- [ ] Cheek if password meets the requrments.
+- [X] Cheek if password meets the requrments.
-- [ ] If password doesn't ask to rewrite it.
+- [X] If password doesn't ask to rewrite it.
-- [ ] If all work, than print it out for user.
+- [X] If all work, than print it out for user.

- else:
-        print("Password does not contale enough numbers.
-Enter new passwords.")

-    if password.isdigit():
-            pa == pa + 1
-    """